-Walking safaris from Chikoko are led by an armed game scout and a professional guide
+Walking safaris from Chikoko are led by an armed game scout and a professional guide.

 Chikoko Tree Camp: Our full report

-The tiny Chikoko Tree Camp is one of Tafika's two satellite walking bushcamps – which are sometimes know as the Chikoko Trails Camps; the other is Crocodile Bushcamp (which is sometimes called Crocodile River Camp).
+Chikoko Tree Camp is one of Tafika's two satellite walking bushcamps – together sometimes known as the Chikoko Trails Camps; the other is Crocodile Bushcamp (sometimes called ‘Crocodile River Camp’).

 Food & drink